China’s Xi draws ‘red line’ in Hong Kong

 Protesters targeted

-As the pro-democracy campaigners prepared to carry a makeshift coffin towards the convention centre, as they do each year, a man ran across the street and kicked it.
+As the campaigners prepared to carry a makeshift coffin towards the convention center, as they do each year, a man ran across the street and kicked it.

 Flag-waving pro-China protesters then blocked the march as police struggled to separate the two sides.

-Democracy campaigners were taken away in police vans and released soon after.
+Democracy campaigners were taken away in police vans with two of them saying they had been attacked by officers inside, before all were released.

-Activists say they have been repeatedly followed and attacked since Xi flew in on Thursday.
+Leading activist Joshua Wong accused “pro-China gangsters and mobs” for instigating the attack.

-Lam’s swearing in by Xi is deeply symbolic for frustrated activists who pushed for fully free leadership elections during the 2014 Umbrella Movement rallies but failed to win concessions.
+Pro-democracy groups say they have been repeatedly targeted since Xi flew in on Thursday.

-Those protests were sparked by a Beijing-backed political reform package which said Hong Kong could have a public vote for leader, but that candidates must be vetted first.
+“What we’ve experienced this weekend was a whole new level of intimidation and direct violence that’s unprecedented,” said campaigner Avery Ng of League of Social Democrats.

-The proposal was voted down in parliament by pro-democracy lawmakers and the reform process has now stalled.
+Lam’s swearing in by Xi was deeply symbolic for frustrated activists who pushed for fully free leadership elections during the 2014 Umbrella Movement rallies but failed to win concessions.

 Please follow our commenting guidelines.